VistritPandey/Canvas/README.md

 # Canvas
-Plain Canvas to draw something
+It is plain canvas where you can draw something using your mouse.
+This was made using JS.